ProAccess/MakeMyHOAok/README.md

 If two heads are better than one, opening this up to many contributors has the potential to craft a truly great and effective program.
 We can use each other's help on all aspects, including sanity checks, legal review, awareness of potential unexpected barriers and a raft of other surprises certain to arise.
 It'll be an adventure!

 <h3>Legislation won't write itself</h3>
-Sk please gander the plan and give me your comments and suggestions so we can make it better — before we begin working with our legislators to implement.
+So please gander the plan and give me your comments and suggestions so we can make it better — before we begin working with our legislators to implement.

 Isn't.
 It.
 Time?